machamp-nlp/machamp/README.md

 > One arm alone can move mountains.

-MaChAmp is a toolkit with a focus on multi-task learning in Natural Language Processing (NLP).
-However, it can also be very useful for single-task setups.
+This code base is an extension of the [AllenNLP](https://github.com/allenai/allennlp) library with a focus on multi-task learning.
 It has support for training on multiple datasets for a variety of standard NLP tasks.
-For more information we refer to the readme below and the paper:
+For more information we refer to the paper:
 [Massive Choice, Ample Tasks (MACHAMP): A Toolkit for Multi-task Learning in NLP](https://arxiv.org/pdf/2005.14672.pdf)